 Angst?
 What Angst?: Throughout the series, but most apparent in The Movie, when Eliza disappears from boarding school on another continent, and no one expresses any emotion other than annoyance at the fact that a child is missing.

-Broken Base: Not among Nickleodeon fans (most of which think this show is the reason why Nickelodeon's programming has gone downhill), but among professional zoologists.
+Broken Base: Not just among Nickleodeon fans (most of which think this show is the reason why Nickelodeon's programming has gone downhill), but among professional zoologists.
 Some believe it is overly anthropomorphic and encourages dangerous attitudes towards animals, whilst others think that the anthropomorphism and breaks from reality are justified in order to get children interested about zoology.

 Hollywood Homely: Eliza is actually really cute for a pig tailed, glasses wearing nerd.
 Especially in the later seasons where she lets her hair down and stops wearing the violent yellow skirt and T-shirt hybrid she usually favors

 Granted, according to the book Not Just Cartoons: Nicktoons, this was more a case of Executive Meddling.

 On the other hand, the creators were hellbent on ensuring that Eliza never, EVER had her braces removed, as they wanted it to be a more benign detail about herself in order to make children with braces feel less self-conscious.

 Lost in Medias Res: Because there was no "origin" episode, viewers were expected to simply assume that, for some reason, Eliza can talk to animals because of a Shaman and that they had a feral child named Donnie for no apparent reason.
 While the shaman was at least shown in the introduction, how they found Donnie wasn't explained until a Made-for-TV Movie.
 Although there was an origin episode in the second season "The Gift of Gab" which was a Whole Episode Flashback, and the opening sequence does show how Eliza gained the power to talk to animals.